Republic of Korea (South Korea)

-Australia and the Republic of Korea (ROK, also known as South Korea) share a strong bilateral relationship underpinned by trade, shared interests, and strong people-to-people links.
-The ROK is Australia’s fourth-largest trading partner and third-largest export market.
+Australia and the Republic of Korea (ROK, also known as South Korea) are close partners with a strong bilateral relationship underpinned by trade, shared regional strategic interests, and strong people-to-people links.
+The ROK is Australia's fourth-largest trading partner and fourth-largest export market.

-We share common strategic interests, including our alliances with the United States and commitment to regional security and stability, particularly in seeking the peaceful denuclearisation of North Korea and permanent peace on the Korean peninsula (see also DPRK country brief).
+We share common strategic interests, including our alliances with the United States, and our commitment to a stable, open and inclusive Indo-Pacific region, including the denuclearisation of North Korea and permanent peace on the Korean peninsula (see also DPRK country brief).
 Our economies are highly complementary, deeply intertwined with the growth economies of the Indo-Pacific, and dependent on resilient supply chains.
 Australia and the ROK cooperate closely within the G20, Asia-Pacific Economic Cooperation (APEC), the East Asia Summit (EAS), the ASEAN Regional Forum and the MIKTA grouping (Mexico, Indonesia, the ROK, Turkey and Australia).

 From the outset, the ROK and the DPRK operated under vastly different political, economic and social systems.
-Unresolved tensions created by the division led to the Korean War of 1950-1953, sparked by a DPRK invasion of the ROK.
+A DPRK invasion of the ROK sparked the Korean War of 1950-1953.
 An armistice in 1953 ended the fighting but a more comprehensive peace agreement has not been negotiated.

 Government and administration

-Since its establishment in 1948, the ROK has maintained a presidential system (except for a brief period when a parliamentary system was in place between June 1960 and May 1961).
-Under the presidential system, power is shared by three branches: the executive (headed by a president), the legislature (a single-house National Assembly) and the judiciary.
+Under the ROK's presidential system, power is shared by three branches: the executive (headed by a president), the legislature (a single-house National Assembly) and the judiciary.

-The president holds supreme power over all executive functions of government, within the constraints of the constitution.
-The president appoints public officials, including the prime minister (with the approval of the National Assembly), ministers (who do not need to be members of the National Assembly) and the heads of executive agencies.
-The president is also Commander-In-Chief of the armed forces.
+The president holds authority over all executive functions of government, within the constraints of the constitution.
+The president appoints senior public officials, including the prime minister (with the approval of the National Assembly), ministers (who are not members of the National Assembly) and the heads of executive agencies.
+The president is also commander-in-chief of the armed forces.
 The president is limited to serving a single five-year term.

 Extraordinary sessions, limited to 30 days, may be convened at the request of the president or at least 25 per cent of the Assembly members.
 Several extraordinary sessions are usually held each year.
 The most recent National Assembly election was held on 15 April 2020, where the Minjoo Party won and gained a majority.

 Since the Korean War, the ROK has been preoccupied with the military threat from the DPRK and has been closely allied with the United States to guarantee its security.
 Although the ROK-US alliance is still focussed on the DPRK, it has evolved to now encompass cooperation throughout the Indo-Pacific region and beyond.
 At present, the United States maintains around 28,500 troops in the ROK.

-By virtue of geography and economic influence, China, the United States, Japan and Russia remain the most important foreign policy priorities for the ROK, alongside its focus on the DPRK.
-Over time, the ROK has sought to diversify its diplomatic and trade links and has made considerable efforts to ensure itself a place in the international community commensurate with its status as the world’s 10th-largest economy.
+By virtue of geography and economic influence, China, the United States, Japan, and Russia remain the most important foreign policy priorities for the ROK, alongside its focus on the DPRK.
+Over time, the ROK has sought to diversify its diplomatic and trade links and has made considerable efforts to attain a place in the international community commensurate with its status as the world’s 10th-largest economy.

-Announced by President Moon in 2017, the ROK’s New Southern Policy (NSP) aims to elevate the ROK’s relationships with ASEAN countries and India.
-The NSP’s pillars are people, prosperity and peace.
+Announced by President Moon in 2017, the ROK's New Southern Policy (NSP) aims to elevate the ROK's relationships with ASEAN countries and India.
+The NSP's pillars are people, prosperity, and peace.
 President Moon fulfilled his pledge to become the first ROK President to visit all ten ASEAN countries and hosted a Commemorative Summit with ASEAN leaders in Busan in 2019.
 President Moon announced a refreshed New Southern Policy Plus in 2020, which incorporates further ROK support for the region, such as regional health initiatives in the face of the COVID-19 pandemic.

-The ROK joined the UN in September 1991 (as did the DPRK) and the Organisation for Economic Co-operation and Development (OECD) in 1996.
-The ROK is a member of the World Trade Organization (WTO), G20, UN agencies and regional organisations such as APEC, the ASEAN Regional Forum (ARF), the East Asia Summit (EAS), MIKTA, the Forum for East Asia–Latin America Cooperation (FEALAC) and regional fisheries organisations.
+The ROK joined the United Nations (UN) in September 1991 (as did the DPRK) and the Organisation for Economic Co-operation and Development (OECD) in 1996.
+The ROK is a member of the World Trade Organization (WTO), G20, UN agencies and regional organisations such as APEC, the ASEAN Regional Forum (ARF), the East Asia Summit (EAS), ASEAN Plus Three, MIKTA, the Forum for East Asia–Latin America Cooperation (FEALAC) and regional fisheries organisations.
 It has trilateral leader and ministerial level engagements with the US and Japan, and with China and Japan.
 In 2010, it chaired the G20, culminating in the Seoul G20 Summit in November.
 It also takes part in the Asia-Europe Meeting (ASEM) and is a dialogue partner of the Pacific Islands Forum and the Indian Ocean Rim Association.
 In 2009, the ROK joined the Proliferation Security Initiative.
-It also joined the OECD's Development Assistance Committee (OECD-DAC) in November 2009, signalling its support for the international consensus on principles of good donorship and aid effectiveness.
-It hosted the Fourth High Level Forum on Aid Effectiveness in 2011 which established the Global Partnerships for Effective Development Cooperation.
-The ROK is the current Chair of MIKTA, which Australia will take over in 2021.

 The first recorded contact between Australia and Korea took place in 1889, when missionaries from Australia landed at Busan.
 Australian photographer George Rose travelled the length of the Peninsula in 1904 and photographed the country and people.
 Today, his images of everyday Korean life, clothing and customs form a valuable part of Korea's documentary history.

-The Australia–ROK relationship was strengthened by Australia's participation in the United Nations (UN) Commissions on Korea (beginning in 1947) and in the Korean War (1950-53).
+The Australia–ROK relationship was strengthened by Australia's participation in the UN Commissions on Korea (beginning in 1947) and in the Korean War (1950-53).
 Approximately 17,000 Australian troops served under UN command (1950-56) and 340 Australians died during the Korean War.
-Australian veterans of the Korean War regularly travel to the ROK as part of the Ministry of Patriots and Veterans Affairs (MPVA) sponsored Veterans revisit program.
+Australian veterans of the Korean War regularly travel to the ROK as part of the Ministry of Patriots and Veterans Affairs (MPVA) sponsored Revisit Korea Program.
 A Memorandum of Understanding (MOU) signed in 2019 formalised an already strong partnership between our countries in the recovery of Korean War remains.
 It will greatly contribute to our combined attempts to recover and identify missing Australian personnel, particularly through the facilitation of DNA sharing.